 There were classics — chopped salad, wedge salad — and surprises — a carrot cake, a beautiful celadon green panna cotta.
 Then my eye fell on this recipe.
 It’s elegantly simple and a delicious way to turn those aging odds and ends otherwise destined for the compost heap into something so. much. more.
 The flavor is tangy and green and addictive.

 It’s a flexible concoction, too.
 I’ve used iceberg, Romaine and red-leaf lettuce.
 Regular onion can stand in for the shallots.
 You can swap the cornichons for giardineira or, if you want a little heat, pickled jalapenos or even kimchi.
+I’ve even used jarred dill pickle relish in a pinch.

 Whatever you use, it takes cleaning out the fridge to a whole new level.